Interested-Deving-1896/kde-eco-website/content/blog/2025-03-25-utkarsh-sok25-kecolab.md

 Video: Proof of concept for the KEcoLab video documentation.
 (Video from Utkarsh Umre published under a [CC-BY-SA-4.0](https://spdx.org/licenses/CC-BY-SA-4.0.html) license.)
 {{< /container >}}

+While that’s in progress, I’ve been digging deeper into the Remote Eco Lab itself—especially the energy consumption reports it generates, which are key for developers aiming to optimize their software.
+At the same time, I’m learning [Kdenlive](https://apps.kde.org/kdenlive/), an KDE's video editing tool, to bring the script to life.
+It’s been a fun challenge to master, and I’m excited to create tutorials that will help users get the most out of KEcoLab.

 These steps have helped me build a solid foundation for the documentation, and I’m proud of the progress I’ve made!